 Besides his excellent scholarship, evangelistic experience, and love for the gospel, he was chosen for this assignment for two reasons:

-- He had been corresponding with this group for more than three years and had a significant amount of interaction with them.
+- He had been corresponding with this group for more than three years.

 - He could read the Bible in French, which was an important language in Europe.